MileHacker Logo

 Unique Dining Concepts

 The most "unique" dining experience you will find is eating at a local canteen.
-This offers a chance to watch everyday life and sample the simple, staple meals that form the core of the local diet.
+This gives a chance to watch everyday life and sample the simple, staple meals that form the core of the local diet.
 It is an authentic, no-frills experience.

 Important Dietary Summary